 Staff administering intimate care are required to record this using the agreed protocols laid out in our intimate care policy.

-Safeguarding and Child Protection Policy and Procedures Version 16 Sept 24
+Safeguarding and Child Protection Policy and Procedures Version 16 Sept 24 meetings throughout the year.

 Part 3 - Safeguarding Policy

 3.1 How is the information in this set of policy and procedures disseminated?